PancakePhilarmonych/merge-game/README.md

 I started this project to learn pixi.js and game development on a web platform.

-Stack: Vue3 / TS / Vite / Pixi.JS / GSAP
+Stack: Pixi.JS / TS / GSAP / Vite

 You can try it: [here](https://pancakephilarmonych.github.io/merge-game/)